 - Hardware (hinges and knobs)

-Now, obviously not everything listed above is included in the cost of replacing your old wood door.
-I’m going to assume that you have certain tools and materials to start such as a flat-head screwdriver, sawhorses (or something similar), and rags.
-Also, the cost of paint will be averaged assuming that you are updating several doors at once.
-A one gallon can of primer and one gallon can of paint will end up being enough paint for about eight doors.
+Now, not everything listed above is included in the cost of replacing your old wood door.
+I will assume that you have specific tools and materials to start, such as a flat-head screwdriver, sawhorses (or something similar), and rags.
+Also, the paint cost is average, assuming you are updating several interior doors simultaneously.
+A one-gallon can of primer and one-gallon can of paint are enough for about eight doors.

 - EZ-Door Trim: $65 (assuming both sides)